chipweinberger/flutter_pcm_sound/README.md

 ## Callback Based

-FlutterPcmSound uses a callback `setFeedCallback` so you know when to feed more samples.
+FlutterPcmSound uses a callback `setFeedCallback` to signal when feed more samples.

 You can also manually `feed` whenever or use `remainingSamples`.

 ## Example App

+Enable just the platforms you need.

 ```
-# enable platforms you need
 cd ./example
 flutter config --enable-web
 flutter config --enable-macos-desktop